One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 Key Characteristics of Event Planning

-• Goal-Oriented Focus: Every decision ties back to specific objectives, whether that's generating leads, building community, or celebrating milestones.
+• Goal-Oriented Focus: Every decision ties back to specific objectives, whether that’s yielding admitted students, building campus community, or reconnecting alumni with your institution’s mission.

 • Timeline-Driven Execution: Event planning operates on strict deadlines.
 Miss one, and the whole project can unravel.